Monetary Policy Explained Including Its Objectives,Types, and Tools

 Ideally, monetary policy should work hand-in-glove with the national government's fiscal policy.
 It rarely works this way.
 Government leaders get re-elected for reducing taxes or increasing spending.
 To put it bluntly, it’s about rewarding voters and campaign contributors.
 As a result, fiscal policy is usually expansionary.
 To avoid inflation in this situation, monetary policy must be restrictive.

 Ironically, during the Great Recession, politicians became concerned about the U.S. debt.
 It exceeded the benchmark debt-to-GDP ratio of 100 percent.
 As a result, fiscal policy became contractionary just when it needed to be expansionary.
 To compensate, the Fed injected massive amounts of money into the economy with quantitative easing.

 Six Tools of Monetary Policy

 All central banks have three tools of monetary policy in common.
 Most have many more.
-They all work together in an economy, by managing banks' reserves.
+They all work together in an economy by managing bank reserves.

 The Fed has six major tools.
 First, it sets a reserve requirement, which tells banks how much of their money they must have on reserve each night.
 If it weren't for the reserve requirement, banks would lend 100 percent of the money you've deposited.
 Not everyone needs all their money each day, so it is safe for the banks to lend most of it out.